nournahtay/BiomarkerDiscovery-Hackbio/Stage 2 Gene Expression Interpretation and Functional Enrichment Analysis of Lactation Cell Data Samples/Stage 2: The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Lactation Cells.md

 ## **Functional Enrichment Analysis**

-To prepare the data for functional enrichment analysis, we began by splitting the data into two groups, then getting the mean for each data in order to calculate the fold changes.
+To prepare the data for functional enrichment analysis, we began by splitting the data into two groups, then retrieving the mean for each data in order to calculate the fold changes.
 We then calculated the P-values and used them - along with the fold changes - to subset the upregulated and down regulated genes.

 Upregulated: (fold change > 2 & P-Values < 0.2) & Downregulated: (fold change < -2 & p values < 0.2)

 For this analysis, we decided to focus on the upregulated genes, and to perform functional enrichment analysis using PANTHER _(Mi & Thomas)_, then ShinyGo _(Ge, Jung & Yao)_ for confirmation.
-We used the GO database and an FDR of <0.05 for both databases to ensure consistency and significance.
+We used the GO database and an FDR of <0.05 for both websites to ensure consistency and high significance.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdawvKFZC0icpoxg237ekTDEeexyWiAZ3DNaiuqhhWcnsaixFNF2mTsUE6OuNNKJc0CUCq9Oq3jUwUwetL8FLGEu_Fvgjha1abdQ0wmmQ1AN4i4110aRu9oizGqjkWxhSf_ENKHjJlLv2fchFyYRgbh_4b1?key=DtMktn_nuLAIngoboGJAwA)